Variational Bayesian Personalized Ranking: Conclusion

 \begin{IEEEbiography} [{ }]{Zhaoyu Li} is currently a senior engineer and the department head of CREC R\&D Center for Carbon Peaking and Carbon Neutrality of China Railway Group Limited.
 He is also a post-doctoral researcher in China Railway Group Limited and Southwest Jiaotong University, from 2023.
 He received his B.E. degree in civil engineering and M.E. degree in bridge and tunnel engineering from Southwest Jiaotong University, China, in 2012 and 2015, respectively, and the Ph.D. degree in Mechanical Engineering from the University of Auckland, New Zealand, in 2022.
 His research interests include machine learning, vibration energy harvesting, self-powered wireless sensor network, the CCUS and other intelligent systems and technologies for carbon neutrality. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Fei Teng} (Member, IEEE) received the BS degree from Southwest Jiaotong University, Chengdu, China, in 2006, and the PhD degree in computer science and technology from Ecole Centrale deParis, Paris, France, in 2011.
-She is currently an associate professor with the School of Computing and Artificial Intelligence, Southwest Jiaotong University.
-Her research interests include medical informatics and data mining. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }] {Fei Teng} (Member, IEEE) received the BS and MS degrees from the Southwest Jiaotong University, China, in 2006 and 2008, respectively.
+She received her Ph.D. at Ecole Centrale Paris in France in 2011.
+She is currently a professor at the School of Computing and Artificial Intelligence, Southwest Jiaotong University.
+She is the reviewer of the IEEE Journal of Biomedical and Health Informatics, Information Sciences, and IEEE Transactions on Computers.
+She has authored or co-authored over 60 research papers in refereed journals and conferences.
+Her research interests include big data mining and service computing.. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Guangtao Zhai} (Fellow, IEEE) received the B.E. and M.E. degrees from Shandong Univer- sity,Shandong,China, in2001and 2004, respec- tively, and the Ph.D. degree from Shanghai Jiao Tong University, Shanghai, China, in 2009.From 2008 to2009, he was a Visiting Student with the Department of Electrical and Computer Engineering, McMaster University, Hamilton,ON,Canada,where he was a Postdoctoral Fellow from 2010to 2012.
 From2012 to 2013, he was a Humboldt Research Fellow with the Institute of Multimedia Communication and Signal Processing, Friedrich Alexander University of Erlangen-Nuremberg, Germany.
 He is currently a Professor at the Department of Electronics Engineering, Shanghai Jiao Tong University.
 He is a member of IEEE CAS VSPC TC and MSA TC.
 He has received multiple international and domestic research awards, including the Best Paper Award of IEEECVPR DynaVis Workshop 2020, the EasternScholarand Dawn program professorship of Shanghai, theNSFC Excellent Young Researcher Program, and the National Top Young ResearcherAward.
 He is serving as the Editor-in-Chief for Displays (Elsevier) and is on the Editorial Board for Digital Signal Processing(Elsevier) and Science China:Information Science. \end{IEEEbiography}